owenyeo/tp/docs/UserGuide.md

 #### 3.3.1 Set reminder for non-recurring events: `setReminder`

-Sets a reminder for a dated event from the user's schedule
+Sets a reminder for a dated event from the user's schedule.
+You'll never forget another!

 Format: \
 To set a reminder a dated event in your schedule, you can use the setReminder command with the following parameters: